 NPC Chairman, Chief Festus Odimegwu asserted that the rising incidence of teenage pregnancy is due to poverty, sexual abuse, ignorance, cultural and religious beliefs.
 UNFPA Executive Director Babatunde Osotimehin supports this position.
 He said, on his World Population Day message, that adolescent pregnancy “is deeply rooted in poverty, gender inequality, violence, child and forced marriage, power imbalances between adolescent girls and their male partners, lack of education, and the failure of systems and institutions to protect their rights.”

 In many parts of Nigeria, culture limits several women.
 They are denied education and not allowed to actively participate in community activities.
 Men in such communities believe women are created to cook and give birth.
 This, of course, is not meant to be.
-Despite growing interest in women empowerment and gender equality, a number of community stakeholders deeply resent such calls; they believe it will take women away from their perceived roles.
+Despite growing interest in women empowerment and gender equality, a number of community stakeholders deeply resent such calls.
+They believe it will take women away from their perceived roles.

 The forces of poverty and cultural barriers crush every iota of strength in any woman who decides to say no early pregnancy and its kin, adolescent pregnancy.
 In an impressive account by Annabel Erulkar and Mairu Bello titled ‘The experience of married adolescent girls in Northern Nigeria, the authors showed that the menace is common in Northern Nigeria and early marriages are usually organized by the families of the girls against the latter’s wishes.

-“Early marriage is a common feature of girls’ adolescence in Northern Nigeria, yet few programs are in place to support this sizeable and vulnerable group”, they noted, adding that “married girls lacked knowledge on reproductive health, including HIV/AIDS and pregnancy and the experience of pregnancy and childbirth was confusing and traumatic”.
+“Early marriage is a common feature of girls’ adolescence in Northern Nigeria, yet few programs are in place to support this sizeable and vulnerable group”, they noted, adding that “married girls lacked knowledge on reproductive health, including HIV/AIDS and pregnancy and the experience of pregnancy and childbirth was confusing and traumatic.”

 Our movement can break barriers to a good life for these adolescents.
-First, every girl must be educated.
+First, every girl should be educated.
 We must say it everywhere, all the time and in every avenue.
 Why?
 The UN Secretary General Ban Ki Moon has the best answer: “When a young girl is educated, she is more likely to marry later, delay childbearing until she is ready, have healthier children, and earn a higher income”.

 Third, we need to actively invest in female empowerment through income generating activities.
 These can help them develop useful life and business skills.
 Their children can go to school and they live healthy lives.

-In my submission to the World Bank Open Forum 2012, I proposed Cultural Revolution as a tool to remove these barriers: “A woman is the center of the family, and of the society.
+In my submission to the World Bank Open Forum 2012, I proposed cultural reform as a tool to remove these barriers: “A woman is the center of the family, and of the society.
 But many cultures have stiffened this role.
 We need to see women differently: they are important!
 When we all see them differently, it becomes easier to invest in their education, entrepreneurial prowess and participation in society.”
 This is really the way to go!